vblanco20-1/vulkan-guide/docs/chapter-3/depth_buffer.md

 As usual, sType and pNext set properly. imageType holds how many dimensions the image has.
 1, 2, or 3.
 Because 3d and 1d textures can be niche, we are just defaulting it to 2d images on the initializer.

-Format holds whats the data of the texture, like holding a single float (for depth), or holding color.
+Format holds what's the data of the texture, like holding a single float (for depth), or holding color.
 Extent is the size of the image, in pixels.

 MipLevels holds the amount of mipmap levels the image has.
-Because we arent using them here, we leave the levels to 1.
+Because we aren't using them here, we leave the levels to 1.
 Array layers is for layered textures.
 You can create textures that are many-in-one, using layers.
 An example of layered textures is cubemaps, where you have 6 layers, one layer for each face of the cubemap.
-We default it to 1 layer because we arent doing cubemaps.
+We default it to 1 layer because we aren't doing cubemaps.

 Samples controls the MSAA behavior of the texture.
 This only makes sense for render targets, such as depth images and images you are rendering to.
-We wont be doing MSAA in this tutorial, so samples will be kept at 1 sample for the entire guide.
+We won't be doing MSAA in this tutorial, so samples will be kept at 1 sample for the entire guide.

 Tiling is very important.
 Tiling describes how  is the data for the texture arranged in the GPU.
 For improved performance, GPUs do not store images as 2d arrays of pixels, but instead use complex custom formats, unique to the GPU brand and even models. `VK_IMAGE_TILING_OPTIMAL` tells vulkan to use let the driver decide how the GPU arranges the memory of the image.
-If you use `VK_IMAGE_TILING_OPTIMAL`, it wont be possible to read the data from CPU or to write it without changing its tiling first (its possible to change the tiling of a texture at any point, but this can be a costly operation).
+If you use `VK_IMAGE_TILING_OPTIMAL`, it won't be possible to read the data from CPU or to write it without changing its tiling first (it's possible to change the tiling of a texture at any point, but this can be a costly operation).
 The other tiling we can care about is `VK_IMAGE_TILING_LINEAR`, which will store the image as a 2d array of pixels.
 While LINEAR tiling will be a lot slower, it will allow the cpu to safely write and read from that memory.

 Last thing is usage flags.
 In a similar way to the buffers, images need the usage flags to be set properly.
 It is very important that the usage flags are set correctly, and you only set the flags you are going to need, because this will control how does the GPU handle the image memory.